Babatunde13/habit_tracker/README.md

 ### CLI Commands Overview

+Sample data are generated using the `init_data.py` script.
+To login with any of the dummy user, there is a `user` dictionary in [./init_data.py](./init_data.py#L8) use any email and password to authenticate.

 Here is an explanation of the available commands in the Habit Tracker CLI(client):

 #### 1. **`register`**: Register a new user